Spuute/Blazor-static-variables-comparison/README.md

 ### Usage

 1. **Run the Blazor WebAssembly project**: Open the example page in multiple tabs or browsers and observe the isolated behavior of static variables.
+Each time you hit the Save button, take a look in the console.
+You will see that the name change only happens in the current tab.

-2. **Run the Blazor Server project**: Open the example page in multiple browsers or devices and observe how changes to static variables are reflected across all users in real time.
+2. **Run the Blazor Server project**: Open the example page in multiple browsers and observe how changes to static variables are reflected across all users in real time.
+Each time you hit the Save button, take a look at the terminal window and you will see that every change is logged, no matter what tab you are saving from.
+And if you make a change in Tab A and refresh Tab B you will have the new name.

 ### Purpose

 This repository is intended to provide a practical understanding of how static variables differ in behavior between client-side and server-side Blazor applications.
-It helps illustrate important concepts for managing state in Blazor apps.